AdobeDocs/id-service.en/help/implementation-guides/direct-integration.md

   - id: d3cdead0-685a-4489-9250-4bb709942f66
     internal-label: Data collection
 ---
-# Direct integration with the Experience Cloud Identity Service {#direct-integration-with-the-experience-cloud-id-service}
+# Direct integration with the Adobe Visitor ID Service {#direct-integration-with-the-experience-cloud-id-service}

-This implementation lets customers use the ID service on devices that cannot accept or work with our JavaScript or SDK code.
+This implementation lets customers use the Visitor ID Service on devices that cannot accept or work with our JavaScript or SDK code.
 This includes devices such as gaming consoles, smart TVs, or other Internet-enabled appliances.
 Refer to this section for syntax, code samples, and definitions.

 ## Syntax {#section-a4754afec5ad40b6be00d6f1011d68bb}

-Devices that cannot use the VisitorAPI.js or SDK code libraries can make calls directly to the data collection servers (DCS) used by the ID service.
+Devices that cannot use the `VisitorAPI.js` or SDK code libraries can make calls directly to the data collection servers (DCS) used by the Visitor ID Service.
 To do this, you would call `dpm.demdex.net` and format your request as shown below. *Italics* indicates a variable placeholder.

 ![](assets/directSyntax.png)

 In this syntax example, the `d_` prefix identifies the key-value pairs in the call as a system-level variable.
-You can pass quite a few `d_` parameters to the ID service, but stay focused on the key-value pairs as shown in the code above.
+You can pass quite a few `d_` parameters to the Visitor ID Service, but stay focused on the key-value pairs as shown in the code above.
 For more information about other variables, see [Supported Attributes for DCS API calls](https://experienceleague.adobe.com/docs/audience-manager/user-guide/api-and-sdk-code/dcs/dcs-api-reference/dcs-keys.html).

-The ID service supports HTTP and HTTPS calls.
+The Visitor ID Service supports HTTP and HTTPS calls.
 Use HTTPS to pass data from a secure page.

 ## Sample request {#section-26302b8851704888b6f8e6b2071bcdb0}